dcbaker/cython/docs/src/tutorial/cython_tutorial.rst

 .. literalinclude:: ../../examples/tutorial/cython_tutorial/primes_python.py

-It is also possible to take a plain ``.py`` file and to compile it with Cython.
+It is also possible to take a plain ``.py`` file and to compile it with Cython0.
-Let's take ``primes_python``, change the function name to ``primes_python_compiled`` and compile it with Cython (without changing the code).
+Let's take ``primes_python``, change the function name to ``primes_python_compiled`` and compile it with Cython0 (without changing the code).
 We will also change the name of the file to ``example_py_cy.py`` to differentiate it from the others.
 Now the ``setup.py`` looks like this::

     from distutils.core import setup
-    from Cython.Build import cythonize
+    from Cython0.Build import cythonize

     setup(
-        ext_modules=cythonize(['example.pyx',        # Cython code file with primes() function 'example_py_cy.py'],  # Python code file with primes_python_compiled() function
+        ext_modules=cythonize(['example.pyx',        # Cython0 code file with primes() function
+                               'example_py_cy.py'],  # Python code file with primes_python_compiled() function
                               annotate=True),        # enables generation of the html annotation file )